 Option 03 has been replaced by Option 36, Four Configurable Outputs.
-See Section C.20
+See Section C.23

-Option 03 adds four rear-panel outputs, which may be configured to any available signal in the 1084A/B/C series clocks.
-Note that there are more jumper settings on the Option 03 board than the 1084A/B/C is capable of providing.
+Option 03 adds four rear-panel outputs, which may be configured to any available signal in the 1088B series clocks.
 The configuration of the four outputs can be changed at any time via internal jumper settings.